 - Write honest and accurate product descriptions.
-Read the customer feedback to gain even more insight.
-If your products are sold on other platforms, look there as well.
-For more transparency, you can add a ‘this product isn’t for you if’ section.
+Read feedback from your customers to gain even more insight.
+If your products are sold on other platforms, check there too.
+For more transparency, you can add a text paragraph like "this product is not suitable for you if".

 - Design accurate body size charts.
 How many times has this tripped us all up while shopping for clothes online?
 I can’t even count.
 You can look at past returns to see if there’s a trend for a particular item to be too small or too big and communicate that in your product description if it doesn’t match your charts.

 - Educate your sales and customer service team.
 As a society, we’re taught to sell, sell, sell and buy, buy, buy, no matter what.
 That’s a major reason why our planet is in crisis!
 By educating your teams to implement a philosophy to only sell items if it will benefit the customer, you will gain trust and happy, long-term customers.

 - Use a follow-up process that goes beyond the "please leave a review" email request.
 For more expensive items, call your customers not only to build a relationship with them, but also to get important feedback on how the product is working and how you can improve it.